canonical/praecepta/en/index.md

 |   -or                             |  -our                               |

-In the most part this can be mitigated by simply enabling spell checking on your editing software and chosing an **en-gb** dictionary.
+In the most part this can be mitigated by simply enabling spell checking on your editing software and choosing an **en-gb** dictionary.
 The minor differences in grammar will (hopefully) be picked up in review by the documentation team.